Head of Communications and Marketing

-While some contemporary artists explore photographic imagery as it is filtered through and mediated by technology and the internet, others exploit photography’s ability to present a momentary, frozen narrative.
-Images are staged for the camera or highly manipulated through digital processes, yet they often resemble a casual snapshot or movie still.
-Primarily in color and often large-scale, the photographs reference everything from classical painting and avant-garde cinema, to science fiction illustration and Alfred Hitchcock.
-The exhibition includes examples of these various approaches to image-making.
+Many contemporary artists explore photographic imagery as it is filtered through and mediated by technology and the Internet; others exploit photography’s ability to present a momentary, frozen narrative.
+And even when the images are staged for the camera or are highly manipulated through digital processes, they often resemble a casual snapshot or movie still.
+Primarily in color and frequently large-scale, references found in this work range from classical painting to avant-garde cinema, from science fiction illustration to the films of Alfred Hitchcock.

 Quintessential American storyteller Norman Rockwell employed photographs, created in series, to compose his painted illustrations.
 He staged elaborate vignettes for the camera using detailed props, live models, and at times even himself.
 Rockwell used photography in his creative process; he did not present photographs as finished works.
 Many of the photographs in Telling Tales evoke Rockwell’s spirit, and, not surprisingly, several of the artists identify him as an inspiration.

 The McNay has organized a wide range of educational programs allowing visitors to connect, converse, and discover the museum while learning more about Telling Tales.
 Lectures, films, performances, workshops, and much more provide audiences with an opportunity to make surprising discoveries.

 The exhibition is accompanied by an 88-page fully-illustrated book with essays by historian Gregory J. Harris and critic and historian Lucy Soutter; text on each of the artists by Auriel Garza, former Semmes Foundation Intern in Museum Studies; and an introduction by René Paul Barilleaux.

 This exhibition is organized by the McNay Art Museum.

 The Elizabeth Huth Coates Exhibition Endowment and the Arthur and Jane Stieren Fund for Exhibitions are lead sponsors.